List of Church of England measures

-This is a list of Church of England Measures, which are the legislation of the Church of England.
+This is a list of Church of England measures, which are the legislation of the Church of England.
 Some of these measures may have been repealed.
-Since 1970, Measures have been made by the General Synod; prior to then they were made by its predecessor, the Church Assembly.
+Since 1970, measures have been made by the General Synod; prior to then they were made by its predecessor, the National Assembly of the Church of England, often referred to as the Church Assembly.

 Under the Church of England Assembly (Powers) Act 1919 (9 & 10 Geo.
-5 c.
-76), Measures have the same force as an Act of Parliament.
+5. c.
+76), measures have the same force as an act of Parliament.